netneurolab/suarez_connectometaxonomy/README.md

 ## "Just let me run the things!"

 Itching to just run the analyses?
 You'll need to make sure you have installed the appropriate software packages and have downloaded the appropriate data files.

-Once you've done that, you can get going with the following:
+1. Git clone the [suarez_connectometaxonomy](https://github.com/netneurolab/suarez_connectometaxonomy.git) repository.
+To do so, in the command line type:

 ```bash
 git clone https://github.com/netneurolab/suarez_connectometaxonomy